-World Of Spectrum Classic (WoS Classic, or WoSC) is the spiritual successor to the legendary World Of Spectrum site.
+World Of Spectrum Classic (WoSC) is the spiritual successor to the legendary World Of Spectrum site.
 However, the sheer amount of information and resources available can be daunting.
 The original WoS FAQ should answer most of your questions about the site contents, so this FAQ is specific to WoSC, it’s aims, ambitions and hopes.

 What is WoS? (from the original WoS)